scosh-svnit/FunkySudoku/README.md

 ---
 Following are the good first steps before jumping into coding -
 - Fork the repository on your GitHub profile.
 - Clone the forked repository from your GitHub profile.
+Use `git clone`.
-- Follow the rules of issue raising and solving.
+- Create new issues or solve the existing ones.

 ## Papers to be Referred:
 - [Mathematics of Sudoku - 1](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=d2b0eb07e7fa8bc5e7bb2cc24877e26db19fb2c2)